anuket-project/anuket-specifications/doc/ref_cert/RC2/README.md

 [<< Back](../)

-# Reference Conformance - Kubernetes based
+# Reference Conformance - Kubernetes based platform for Telecom

 This is the Kubernetes Based Reference Conformance (RC-2)